Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The walls of the uterus are made up of three layers:

 Endometrium.
 This is the inner layer or lining of the uterus.

 Myometrium.
 This is the middle layer.
 It's the thick muscle layer.

 Serosa.
 This is the outer layer of tissue coating the uterus.

 Q: What causes uterine cancer?

 A: All the causes of uterine cancer are not known.
-Doctors believe that hormones that are out of balance most often cause the type of uterine cancer called endometrial carcinoma.
+Doctors believe that hormones that are out of balance often cause the type of uterine cancer called endometrial carcinoma.
 The ovaries make most of the female hormones estrogen and progesterone.
 If the uterus is exposed to too much estrogen over a long period of time, cancer cells may develop.